cyraxx/node-rfm9x/README.md

 #### `getVersion()`

-Gets the chip version number from the module.
+Get the chip version number from the module.

 Returns a Promise that resolves with the version number (one-byte integer).

+---

-## Events
+### Events

 * [`receive(packet)`](#receivepacket) - Emitted when a LoRa packet has been received
 * [`receiveError()`](#receiveerror) - Emitted when an invalid LoRa packet has been received